William Gronow-Davis

 William Gronow-Davis (1941 – 20 September 2015) was an Indian-born British artist.
 He was the last partner of Michael Pitt-Rivers and inherited from him the Rushmore Estate in Wiltshire.

 Career

 Gronow-Davis was an established artist and held bi-annual exhibitions.
 He and his partner Pitt-Rivers were both collectors of art, especially Asian works of art.
 After his death in 2016, Gronow-Davis's art collection was auctioned by Duke's of Dorchester.

 Personal life

 Gronow-Davis was the partner of Michael Pitt-Rivers, conservationist and owner of the Rushmore Estate, and moved to King John’s House, near the estate at Tollard Royal, Wiltshire in 1961.
-Their relationship began after Pitt-Rovers' marriage ended in 1965.
+Their relationship began after Pitt-Rivers' marriage ended in 1965.
 When Pitt-Rivers died in 1999, the Trust which runs the estate was inherited by Gronow-Davis.

 Rushmore Estate

 The Rushmore Estate had been in the Pitt-Rivers family for generations and includes the Larmer Tree Gardens pleasure grounds.

 In 2009 Gronow-Davis built a 65ft folly, the tallest folly to be built in England in more than 100 years.

 At his death, on 20 September 2015, the Larmer Tree Gardens estate was valued at £50 million.